Sales taxes in the United States: Wisconsin

-Wisconsin has a 5% state sales tax, with all but 10 of 72 counties assessing their own 0.5% sales tax, mainly in order to finance county financing efforts, including county highway maintenance.
+Wisconsin has a 5% state sales tax, with all counties other than Waukesha and Winnebago assessing their own 0.5% sales tax, primarily to fund county-level initiatives, including county highway maintenance.
 Milwaukee County levies a 0.9% county sales tax.

-The state instituted a 0.1% sales tax in five counties (Milwaukee, Ozaukee, Racine, Washington, Waukesha), effective 1 January 1996, to cover the cost of building a new stadium (now known as American Family Field) for the Milwaukee Brewers.
+The state instituted a 0.1% sales tax in five counties (Milwaukee, Ozaukee, Racine, Washington, Waukesha), effective January 1, 1996, to cover the cost of building a new stadium (now known as American Family Field) for the Milwaukee Brewers.
 The tax was originally scheduled to be retired in 2014, but the end date was delayed multiple times.
 The Southeast Wisconsin Professional Baseball Park District board ultimately removed the tax effective April 1, 2020, after collecting $609 million which paid for the majority of stadium construction costs as well as a variety of other capital improvements.
 There had been talk of extending the tax to pay for Fiserv Forum, the new home of the Milwaukee Bucks, but the plan failed to gain any momentum, and a property tax increase around the arena district funds that venue instead.

-Brown County collected a 0.5% tax for all purchases which funded the remaining cost of a $295 million renovation of Lambeau Field, as well as a payment to the Green Bay Packers to cover part of the cost of operating and maintaining the stadium through the year 2031.
-The tax ended as of 30 September 2015 but since 1 January 2018, a new 0.5% county sales tax is collected for county projects in the city of Green Bay.
+Brown County collected a 0.5% tax for all purchases, which funded the remaining cost of a $295 million renovation of Lambeau Field, as well as a payment to the Green Bay Packers to cover part of the cost of operating and maintaining the stadium through the year 2031.
+The tax ended as of September 30, 2015, but since January 1, 2018, a new 0.5% county sales tax has been collected for county projects in Green Bay.

 The municipalities of Lake Delton, Wisconsin Dells, Bayfield, Stockholm (passed by legislature in 2013), Eagle River, and Rhinelander (as of 2017) have also been authorized to adopt an additional "Premier Resort Area Tax", due to their status as popular tourist destinations.
 Lake Delton and Wisconsin Dells impose, as of 2014, a 1.25% sales tax (for a combined rate of 6.75%) while Bayfield, Stockholm, Eagle River, and Rhinelander (as of 2017) impose an additional 0.5% for a combined rate of 6.0%.
 As of 2024, the city of Milwaukee has been allowed to levy an additional 2% municipal sales tax for a combined rate of 7.9% in the parts of Milwaukee in Milwaukee County and 7.5% in other counties.

 Milwaukee County also has an additional local exposition tax on hotel rooms, car rentals, and food and beverage, which funds the Wisconsin Center Tax District.

-In all cases, prescriptions, most foods (with the exception of candy, dietary supplements, soft drinks, and prepared foods) and newspapers, among other items, are exempt from sales tax; however, over-the-counter medications, and certain types of repair and installation services are subject to the 5% sales tax rate.
+In all cases, prescriptions, most foods (except for candy, dietary supplements, soft drinks, and prepared foods), and newspapers, among other items, are exempt from sales tax; however, over-the-counter medications and certain types of repair and installation services are subject to the 5% sales tax rate.